isaacdunc/luminal-function-specs/README.md

 **Example spec using Python:**

-Name: cumulativeSum<br/>
+Name: cumulativeSum

-Description: Returns an array where each element is the sum of the preceding elements.<br/>
+Description: Returns an array where each element is the sum of the preceding elements.

 Subject type: Matrix

 Example: